BattlePlugins/ArenaTowerRush/README.md

 BattleArena TowerRush
 ---
-Originally created by the original author of [BattleArena](https://github.com/BattlePlugins/BattleArena), alkarin_v for the Minecraft server, [Pwing.net](http://mc.pwing.net/pwingnet/news/).
+Originally created by the original author of [BattleArena](https://github.com/BattlePlugins/BattleArena), alkarin_v for the Minecraft server, [Pwing.net](http://pwing.net/).
 Due to his absence this plugin was discontinued and hasn't been updated since he left the BattleArena scene.
-After recieving permission from Tara (original owner of Pwing), I have decided to update and publish the source of this plugin.
+After receiving permission from Tara (original owner of Pwing), I have decided to update and publish the source of this plugin.

 ### Objective
 The objective of TowerRush is to "destroy" the other team's tower before they destroy yours.
 Each tower has a set amount of health.
 The team with the most amount of health remaining at the end of the game wins.
 If a team's tower runs out of health, they are eliminated.